Teuta Sahatqija

-Teuta Sahatqija (born 15 April 1962) is a politician and diplomat in Kosovo.
+Teuta Sahatçija (born 15 April 1962) is a politician and diplomat in Kosovo.
 She has served three terms in the Assembly of Kosovo, initially with the Reformist Party ORA, which she led from 2008 to 2010, and later with the Democratic League of Kosovo (LDK).
 She was Consul General for the Republic of Kosovo in New York City from 2016 to 2020.

 Early life and career

-Sahatqija was born to a Kosovo Albanian family in Gjakova, in what was then the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
+Sahatqija was born to a Kosovo Albanian family from Gjakovë, in what was then the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
 She graduated from the University of Pristina in 1985 as an electronics engineer.
 Sahatqija worked at the Printeus computer centre in Prizren from 1985 to 1987 and was head of the Ereniku centre in Gjakova from 1987 to 1999.
 She worked in information technology with the Organization for Security and Co-operation in Europe (OSCE) and the United Nations Interim Administration Mission in Kosovo (UNMIK) in 1998–99 and oversaw her own business in the same field from 1999 to 2004.